 There are several initiatives in the UK designed to encourage the development of blockchain technology, concentrated in the financial services sector.

-More recently, the Information Commissioner’s Office (“ICO”), a public body which upholds information rights in the public interest, launched a sandbox in 2019 to support organisations who are developing products and services that use personal data in innovative and safe ways, including organisations that utilise blockchain.
+More recently, in 2019 the Information Commissioner’s Office, the main data privacy regulator in the UK, launched a sandbox to support organisations who are developing products and services that use personal data in innovative and safe ways, including organisations that utilise blockchain.

 The US is following its European counterparts with a regulatory sandbox approach to develop blockchain in the financial technology industry.
 The Consumer Financial Protection Bureau (“CFPB”) and Commodity Futures Trading Commission (“CFTC”) have joined forces to create a regulatory sandbox for fintech companies, similar to those created in the U.K., aimed, amongst others, at cryptocurrencies and other financial technologies based on blockchain (the “Disclosure Sandbox”).
 This comes following Arizona’s regulatory sandbox initiative also related to cryptocurrency.
 As these sandboxes are still works-in-progress (Arizona is still seeking applicants and the CFPB is revising the policy following a period of public comment), the legal field has yet to see the outcome of these initiatives but the goal per Mick Mulvaney, then acting director of the CFPB, is to find the regulatory “sweet spot” with respect to regulation to protect investors and instil confidence in the markets, without discouraging people from entering the marketplace in the first place due to overregulation.